By Keona Frasier

-Cordae’s visibility in the mainstream rap scene actually came once he released a response track to the controversial J Cole track “1985” earlier this year.
+Cordae’s visibility in the mainstream rap scene came once he released a response track to J Cole’s track “1985” earlier this year.
 Despite bearing an appearance similar to many of his new wave contemporaries, Cordae’s skills are distinguished enough to attract more traditional rap fans without sacrificing his youthful energy and modern style.

 Between tracks such as “Kung Fu” or “ Fighting Temptations,” Cordae flexes his ability to adeptly rhyme over beats that range from vintage to new-school.
 On his most recent track, “Target,” YB exposes a knack for storytelling – an art seldom practiced in mainstream rap.
 He lyrically illustrates an encounter with a policeman who targets the rapper on the road.

 His incorporation of writing techniques pioneered decades ago doesn’t come as a surprise, given his apparent knowledge of golden age hip-hop.
 In an interview with Hard Knock TV, Cordae discussed how his interest in the art form is rooted in his research of early hip hop.